Berghuis v. Thompkins: Interrogation and conviction

-Van Chester Thompkins was considered a suspect in a fatal shooting on January 10, 2000, in Southfield, Michigan.
+Police considered Van Chester Thompkins a suspect in a fatal shooting on January 10, 2000, in Southfield, Michigan.
 After advising Thompkins of his Miranda rights, police officers interrogated him.
-Thompkins did not state at any time that he wanted to rely on his right to remain silent, nor that he did not want to talk to the police, nor that he wanted an attorney.
-The court record suggested that he had been almost completely silent during the three-hour interrogation and the few sporadic comments he made had no bearing on the case (police described it as "nearly a monologue"), but near the end, detectives changed their approach and "tried a spiritual tac[k]" and an "appeal to his conscience and religious beliefs".
-Thompkins was asked in sequence—did he believe in God, did he pray to God, and did he pray to God to forgive him for shooting the victim.
+Thompkins did not state at any time that he wanted to rely on his right to remain silent, that he refused to talk to the police, or that he wanted an attorney.
+The court record suggested that he had been almost completely silent during the three-hour interrogation and the few sporadic comments he made had no bearing on the case (police described it as "nearly a monologue").
+Towards the end, detectives tried a "spiritual" approach to "appeal to his conscience and religious beliefs".
+The police asked Thompkins three questions: did he believe in God, did he pray to God, and did he pray to God to forgive him for shooting the victim.
 He answered "yes" to each of these.

-Thompkins made a motion to suppress his statements, claiming that he had invoked his Fifth Amendment right to remain silent, that he had not waived that right, and that his inculpatory statements were involuntary.
-The trial court denied his motion and Thompkins was found guilty by a jury and sentenced to life imprisonment without the possibility of parole.
+Thompkins made a motion to suppress the statements, claiming that he had invoked his Fifth Amendment right to remain silent by remaining silent, that he had not waived that right, and that his incriminating statements were involuntary.
+The trial court denied his motion, a jury found Thompkins guilty, and the court sentenced Thompkins to life imprisonment without the possibility of parole.
 Of note, there had been significant other evidence of guilt corroborating the conviction.